 If you have leased your car, not being able to afford the payments is an entirely different challenge, but you still have the same goal.
 You want to get out from under the lease without damaging your credit.
 A lease swap might be an option, but depending on how quickly you need to make a deal, you might have to accept that you'll lose some of the money you paid upfront on the lease.

 Websites like Swapalease.com are similar to online classifieds sites, but they consist entirely of people trying to swap leases—whether they are looking to take over a lease or get out from under one.
 The basic starting point for swapping a lease is the monthly payment.
 Whoever is taking over the lease, takes over the payments.
 Other key factors include down payments, mileage, and damage.

-In addition to your monthly payment, you likely also made a down payment on the lease.
+In addition to your monthly payment, you likely made a down payment on the lease, as well.
 For example, if you are halfway through your lease, then you would like to get as much as half your down payment back as part of the swap.
 However, if you are limited to 12,000 miles per month and you've been averaging 15,000 miles, the person taking over your lease will need to pay for those extra miles when the car is returned, so that will lower the amount of the down payment you can expect to get back.

 Damage is a similar factor to mileage.
 The person taking the lease will have to pay for any issues, so those costs also will be a factor when negotiating the deal.
 Ultimately, any deal that allows you to be free of the payments you could not afford is better than being in a situation where you are at risk of having a vehicle repossessed and your credit severely damaged.